MassTransit/MassTransit/docs/usage/templates.md

 # Templates

-MassTransit comes with a variety of dotnet templates to help facilitate the development of MassTransit services.
+MassTransit includes several `dotnet new` templates to create MassTransit project and components.

 A video introducing the templates is available on [YouTube](https://youtu.be/nYKq61-DFBQ).

-## Install the dotnet templates
+## Installation

 ```sh
 dotnet new -i MassTransit.Templates
 ```

-## Templates Provided
+One installed, typing `dotnet new` will display the available templates:

 ```
 Template Name                              Short Name      Language  Tags